The Upanishads

 The philosophical root of Vedanta

-The seed-sentence of the whole Upanishad tradition
+The seed-verse of the whole Upanishadic tradition

-“सत्यं ज्ञानम् अनन्तं ब्रह्म।”, Brahman alone is truth, is knowledge, and is infinite.
+“सत्यं ज्ञानम् अनन्तं ब्रह्म।” Brahman itself is truth, is knowledge, and is the infinite.

 Taittiriya 2.1.1